open5e/open5e/source/monsters/tome-of-beasts/A/amphiptere.rst

 **Stinger.** *Melee Weapon Attack:* +6 to hit, reach 5 ft., one creature. *Hit:* 7 (1d6 + 4) piercing damage plus 10 (3d6)
-poison damage, and the target must make a successful DC 13 Constitution saving throw or be poisoned for 1 hour.
+poison damage, and the target must make a successful DC 13 Constitution saving throw or be :ref:`srd:poisoned` for 1 hour.